ilemobayor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print local and global var
+create a new local var